DavidMertz/RegEx_Puzzles/book.md

 descending order of strength.
 The first successful test will be the classified type of the hand.

-For the next few puzzles, therefore write these functions:
+For the next few puzzles, therefore, write these functions:

 * `is_four_of_kind(hand)`
 * `is_full_house(hand)`